dCache/dcache-book2/cookbook-protos.md

 DCAP options mover and client options
 =====================================

-DCAP is the native random access I/O protocol for files within DCACHE.
+DCAP is the native random access I/O protocol for files within dCache.
 In additition to the usual data transfer mechanisms, it supports all necessary file metadata and name space manipulation operations.

 In order to optimize I/O transferrates and memory consumption DCAP allows to configure parameters within the client and the server. e.g: